 S-1076

-Fly Management and Animal Agricultural Systems and Impacts on Animal Health and Safety
+Arthropod Management in Agriculture Systems and Impacts on Animal Health and Food Security

 Monitor: Charles Rosenkrantz (who has retired), Jim Strickland filling in

-Administrative Advisor:
+Administrative Advisor: Cliff Lamb (replaced David White)

 Initial discussion indicated that there was not a report for this project, and there was confusion because the listed project monitor is retired.
 However, after some digging, Jim Strickland was able to obtain a report and notes from his summary of the report are below.